 Broadcom Corp.
-(BRCM), a maker of chips that help mobile devices connect to the Internet, forecast third-quarter sales that may exceed some analysts’ estimates, helped by strong demand from its smartphone customers.
+(BRCM:US), a maker of chips that help mobile devices connect to the Internet, forecast third-quarter sales that may exceed some analysts’ estimates, helped by strong demand from its smartphone customers.

 Third-quarter revenue will be $2 billion to $2.15 billion, the Irvine, California-based company said yesterday in a statement.
-Analysts on average estimated (BRCM) sales of $2.11 billion, according to data compiled by Bloomberg.
+Analysts on average estimated (BRCM:US) sales of $2.11 billion, according to data compiled by Bloomberg.

 “They’ve got the two leading customers and will benefit from any growth,” said Betsy Van Hees, an analyst at Wedbush Securities.
 “They are the safest derivative play to Apple.”